Camilo Aybar

 Music composition has enabled me to express the emotions I previously could not comfortably voice through dialogue, as I am not the most social individual.
 It helped me get through the pain of a global pandemic, the passing of my grandmother, the many verbal conflicts which boomed throughout my householdand of course, unrequited love.
 Emotions of joy and excitement have also been displayed in my music, as I find the process of sharing/performing my compositions to be exceptionally enjoyable, thrilling, and satisfying.
 I have seen commissions for various ensembles around Victoria, BC, and look forward to future opportunities to share my musical ideas with the world.

 My Symphony No. 1 in D Minor, “Pandemic,” (Op.
 14) has gained both local and international attention, with excerpts performed by U.S. orchestras and a forthcoming documentary, "The Sound of a Pandemic," chronicling its creation.
 My Clarinet Sonata in C Minor, “Youth,” (Op.
 10) depicting a journey through adolescence, received the platinum standard at FCMF Nationals, and including it in my BC Performing Arts Festival Provincial Excellence performance in June 2024 also won me first place.
-I am excitedly working away at a plethora of new pieces, from my Second Symphony to my Clarinet Concerto, to a trio and a string quartet.
+I am excitedly working away at a plethora of new pieces, from my Second Symphony to three concerti, two operas, three trios and a string quartet.

 Victoria Conservatory Student Spotlight (2020)